 For example, if you have trust and jealousy issues and fall into a serial cheater’s hands, all they leave you with is severe trust issues and unhealthy jealousy.
 The same also applies to feelings of inadequacy, low self-esteem, and fear fueled by a condescending, emotionally abusive, and physically abusive partner.
 The scary part is finding all these traits in one person.

 Robs you of life’s pleasures

 When you’re in a toxic relationship, you’re like a horse with a blinkered vision.
 All you see are the negatives, and all you feel is the pain and exhaustion.
 In the end, you become blind and deaf to all the good things happening around you.
-Either you’re hurting so much or become numb that you no longer find pleasure in things and life.
-So you become webbed in gloominess and sadness and trust us when we say that things can only worsen from there.
+Either you’re hurting so much, or you become numb that you no longer find pleasure in things and life.
+So you become webbed in gloominess and sadness, and trust us when we say that things can only worsen from there.